 There are several examples of collaboration and discussions currently taking place around Nashville.
-If you are considering ways your organization can benefit from collaboration with another not-for-profit, you’ll want to make sure your management team and your board have a clear understanding of the reporting and contractual requirements.
+If you are considering ways your organization can benefit from collaboration with another nonprofit, you’ll want to make sure your management team and your board have a clear understanding of the reporting and contractual requirements.

 Shared services or cost arrangements

 One of the most common and straightforward examples of collaborative arrangements is the sharing of back-office administration and support, which may also involve shared office space.
 The cost savings derived from this type of arrangement are easy to quantify.
 When entering an arrangement like this one, it’s typical to have one organization serve as the principal organization with the other organization becoming a partner pursuant to a contract to pay their share of the related costs.

 Payments between participants are presented in financial statements according to their nature (following accounting guidance for the type of revenue or expense the transaction involves).
 Participants in collaborative arrangements must make certain financial statement disclosures, such as the nature and purpose of the arrangement and each organization’s rights and obligations.